 MARK JOHNSTON REPLIES

 But is it true that we really care more about potential people in the future than our loved ones now?
-This idea has been challenged in a piece in the January 02, 2014 edition of the Boston Review by Mark Johnston entitled “Is Life a Ponzi Scheme?
-Johnston asks us to imagine that our tribe contains half of humanity and is infertile.
-Would we really prefer the destruction of our tribe if we knew that the remaining half of humanity will repopulate the planet to its previous levels in a few generations and then all of them will die a few generations later?
-Johnston thinks this thought experiment belies Scheffler’s claim that we care more about unknown future persons than our present loved ones.
+This idea was challenged in a piece in the January 02, 2014 edition of the Boston Review by Mark Johnston entitled, “Is Life a Ponzi Scheme?
+Johnston asks us to imagine that the population of our tribe is half of humanity, and our tribe is also infertile.
+Would we really prefer the death of our tribe if we knew that the remaining half of humanity will repopulate the planet to its previous levels in a few generations, and then all of them will die a few generations later?
+Johnston thinks most of us would answer no to this question, and that his thought experiment belies Scheffler’s claim that we care more about unknown future persons than our present loved ones.

 To avoid such a depressing conclusion Johnston advises us to value our lives now rather than holding them hostage to some future.
 And we should not be demoralized by the thought of our own or humanity’s death: “The kind of value that properly calls forth joy is not something that waits to be validated by the collective life to come.
 As a consequence, we already live in a rich ecology of value that surrounds us here and now, no matter what happens in the future.”

 I challenged Johnston’s views in my recent book: The Meaning of Life: Religious, Philosophical, Transhumanist, and Scientific Perspectives.
 There I argue that what I call complete meaning is not possible without (individual/collective) immortality.
 That is not to say that mortal beings can’t live meaningful lives, just that they would be completely meaningful only if they possessed both infinite quantity and quantity—only if they didn’t end.
 In my view this is possible because future technologies may make death optional and grant us immortality if we so choose.